 The control group, by contrast, was nowhere close.
 Their numbers were 4.9 percent, 11.6 percent, -3.9 percent, and -10.6 percent respectively.

-The extract of ashwagandha used in this study is a special type (KSM-66®), and one that I thoroughly recommend.
 This study is an excellent example of the range of ashwagandha’s benefits, because it shows how the herb is able to promote mental and physical health.

 The second adaptogen I highly recommend is rhodiola (Rhodiola rosea), which is native to northern Europe and Asia.
 Serious research of this impressive herb began in the early 1960s in the former Soviet Union.
 Early studies found that rhodiola increased norepinephrine, dopamine, and serotonin neurotransmitter activity in the brain.
 This activity allows sections of the brain that emphasize analysis, planning, memory, and attention to work more effectively and calmly.
 When the brain is functioning optimally, you feel more relaxed and energized.